Prior to enrollment at Wilkes Community College, placement testing is required for the following:

 Placement Testing Process:

-Step 1: An admission application must be submitted prior to taking the placement test.
+Step 1: An admission application must be submitted prior to scheduling the placement test.

 Step 2: Study and prepare for the placement test.